 The answer we came up with was to give our players a sense of ownership in real-world social outcomes we could achieve together.

-Last year, Riot ran its first global fundraising campaign which raised more than $2.4 million for three global charities (BasicNeeds, Learning Equality, and Raspberry Pi Foundation).
+Last year, Riot ran its first global fundraising campaign for three global charities (BasicNeeds, Learning Equality, and Raspberry Pi Foundation).
 Our players enthusiastically answered the call to support the unique social outcomes we identified together with the nonprofits to create real, sustainable impact for hundreds of thousands of lives the world over.

 I’m still gobsmacked by our players’ heart and compassion to help make a difference.
 We even saw a spike in traffic and donations beyond our campaign directly to the charities involved.